When can dictionary learning uniquely recover sparse data from subsamples?: Introduction

-Due to our techniques, which involve combinatorial Ramsey theory \cite{Ramsey1930, rado1945note}, the number $N_D$ is extraordinarily large (see (\ref{Ndeqn})).
-For instance, when $k =3$ and $m$ is general, the following is a sufficient number of samples:
+In fact, there are many such sets of (deterministically produced) $\mathbf{a}_i$; we give a parameterized family in Section \ref{acsTheoremSection}.

-Our next result exploits randomness to give a different construction requiring significantly fewer samples.
-Fix a matrix $A$ satisfying CS condition (\ref{CSassump}).
-Then, with probability one, randomly drawn $k$-sparse vectors $\mathbf{a}_1,\ldots,\mathbf{a}_{N_R}$ will force $N= N_R$ equations as in (\ref{AaeqBbi}) to uniquely determine $A$, $\mathbf{a}_i$ as in (\ref{PDaeqB}).
-In other words, given a fixed $A$, almost every set of $N_R$ sparse vectors $\mathbf{a}$ generates a dataset $Y$ with a unique sparse coding.
+Our next result exploits randomness to give a different construction requiring fewer samples.
+Fix a matrix $A$ satisfying CS condition (\ref{CSassump}) and a small $\beta > 0$.
+There is a simple random drawing procedure (Definition \ref{random_def} below) for generating $N = \frac{k+1}{\beta}{m \choose k}$ $k$-sparse vectors $\mathbf{a}_1,\ldots,\mathbf{a}_{N}$ such that $Y = \{A\mathbf{a}_1, \ldots, A\mathbf{a}_N\}$ has a unique sparse coding (with probability at least $1 - \beta$).
+In particular, sparse matrix factorization of sparsely coded data is typically unique for a large enough number of random samples.